Skip to main content

 5 mentions Positive Neutral Negative

-• “Edit: now there is also a sector leveling tree separate from the main skill tree that allows you to spend a mission point when you complete a sector for the first time and spend it towards various buffs for end-game sectors (things like sectors dropping a higher tier, more experience, better chances of 'twisted' loot with random affixes on unique weapons, etc).”
+• “Edit: now there is also a sector leveling tree separate from the main skill tree that allows you to spend a mission point when you complete a sector for the first time and spend it towards various buffs for end-game sectors (things like sectors dropping a higher tier, more EXP, better chances of 'twisted' loot with random affixes on unique weapons, etc.)”

 • optimization

-The game offers extensive build optimization options, allowing players to invest significant time into refining their ship's performance through a complex upgrade tree.
-This depth caters to both casual and dedicated gamers, enabling quick sessions or in-depth customization.
+The game offers extensive optimization options, allowing players to customize their ship's performance through a vast, interconnected upgrade tree.
+This depth enables flexible playstyles, accommodating both quick sessions and long-term strategic planning.

-• “Inspired by Path of Exile, there are huge build optimization possibilities... you can spend many hours or just a few minutes per gaming session :)”
+• “Inspired by PoE, huge build optimization possibilities... you can spend many hours or few minutes per gaming session :)”

 • “As you progress, the game reveals its vast upgrade tree—a sprawling network of interconnected nodes that lets you fine-tune every aspect of your ship’s performance.”